django-import-export/django-import-export/docs/admin_integration.rst

 If exporting large datasets via the :ref:`action<export_via_admin_action>` menu, you may see Django's `SuspiciousOperation <https://docs.djangoproject.com/en/dev/ref/exceptions/#suspiciousoperation>`_ exception for 'TooManyFieldsSent'.
-This is a built-in Django protection against DOS attacks.
+This is a built-in Django protection against Denial of Service attacks.

-If you need to be able to export larger datasets you can use the `DATA_UPLOAD_MAX_NUMBER_FIELDS <https://docs.djangoproject.com/en/dev/ref/settings/#data-upload-max-number-fields>`_ setting to increase or disable this check.
+If you need to be able to export larger datasets via the action menu you can use the `DATA_UPLOAD_MAX_NUMBER_FIELDS <https://docs.djangoproject.com/en/dev/ref/settings/#data-upload-max-number-fields>`_ setting to increase or disable this check.